-Our continued stewardship of the Trident II (D5) SWS is necessary to ensure a credible and reliable SWS is deployed today on our OHIO Class submarines, as well as in the future on the OHIO Replacement SSBN.
+Our continued stewardship of the Trident II (D5) SWS is necessary to ensure a credible and reliable SWS is deployed today on our OHIO Class submarines, the UK VANGUARD Class, as well as in the future on our respective follow-on platforms.
 This is of particular importance as the reliance on the sea-based leg of the Triad increases as New START Treaty reductions are implemented.
 The OHIO Replacement will be a strategic, national asset whose endurance and stealth will enable the Navy to provide continuous, uninterrupted strategic deterrence into the 2080s.